Asia Argento: Relationships

 Her first child, Anna Lou Castoldi, was born in 2001.
 Italian rock and roll musician Morgan (lead singer of Bluvertigo), is the father.
 She named her daughter after her half-sister Anna Ceroli, who died in a motorcycle accident.

 Argento married film director Michele Civetta on 27 August 2008 in Arezzo.
 Her second child (a son) was born in 2008 in Rome.
 The couple divorced in 2013.
 She and her children live in the Vigna Clara neighborhood of Rome.

 Argento worked and became romantically involved with Anthony Bourdain in 2016 during the production of the Rome episode of Parts Unknown.
-Bourdain became outspoken alongside Argento during her allegations against Harvey Weinstein for a time after those events.
+Bourdain became an outspoken supporter of Argento after she made public allegations against Harvey Weinstein.
+Text records show that Argento and Bourdain argued heavily in the days leading to his death, and that Argento ended their relationship shortly before his suicide.

-Sexual assault allegations by Argento
+Sexual assault allegations against Harvey Weinstein

 Argento alleged in an October 2017 New Yorker article by Ronan Farrow that she had been sexually assaulted by Harvey Weinstein in the 1990s.
 She would later have consensual albeit "one-sided" sexual relations with him.
 She confirmed that a scene in Scarlet Diva where her character is accosted by a movie executive was indeed a reference to Weinstein.
 Later, Argento stated that the "article did a huge disservice to me and to my truth by simplifying all this", and accused Farrow of "misrepresenting" what happened to her.

 Argento delivered a speech on 20 May 2018, following the 2018 Cannes Film Festival, calling the festival Weinstein's "hunting ground", alleging that she was raped by Weinstein in Cannes when she was 21.
 She added, "And even tonight, sitting among you, there are those who still have to be held accountable for their conduct against women".

-On 24 January 2021, Argento alleged that director Rob Cohen had drugged her with gamma-hydroxybutyric acid and raped her during the filming of xXx.
+On 24 January 2021, Argento alleged that director Rob Cohen had drugged her with gamma-hydroxybutyric acid and raped her during the filming of XXX.
 A representative of Cohen denied Argento's assault accusation as "absolutely false".